Welcome to Janine Claxton Psychology

 Janine worked part-time as a Careers Adviser and Student Counsellor at The Flinders University of South Australia.
 She then worked full-time for three years in private practice focusing on child and adolescent issues, adult anxiety and depression, cognitive, academic and vocational assessments as well as victims of crime assessments.
 Janine went on to expand her skills and knowledge in child and adolescent psychology at Novita for the next four years, an organization supporting children and teenagers living with a physical disability.

-In 2006, Janine was the first psychologist to be employed as a member of the paediatric diabetes team and the young adult diabetes team at Frankston Hospital.
+In 2006, Janine was the first psychologist to be employed as a member of the paediatric diabetes team and the young adult diabetes team at Peninsula University Hospital.
 The multi-disciplinary team provides assistance and support to young people diagnosed with type 1 diabetes and their families, who face the daily demands of managing this chronic illness.
-In 2010, Janine recommenced private practice in a part-time capacity at 15 Hastings Road, Frankston, while continuing work at Frankston Hospital.
+In 2010, Janine recommenced private practice in a part-time capacity at 15 Hastings Road, Frankston, while continuing work at the hospital.
 Janine is a registered psychologist with AHPRA (Australian Health Practitioner Registration Agency), and a Fellow of the Clinical College of the APS (Australian Psychological Society).

 About Janine